 It is admirable how frequently Rusty yearns for India, from rediscovering the novels of Rabindranath Tagore and Rumer Godden to marvelling moist-eyed at Jean Renoir’s The River in Saint Helier, to musing how, back in India, the death of dignitaries is followed by holidays instead of in London, where there is only a moment of silence observed for the death of King George VII.
 His love and nostalgia for India is poignant but also honest in its naïveté; when he is commissioned by BBC to speak on rural India, he confesses to his lack of knowledge about electorates and instead remembers only the mesmerising sights, sounds and smells that he had experienced himself.

 Interestingly, it is when Bond takes Rusty on the streets of big and busy London that the book becomes nuanced, revealing and even impassioned and critical by turns.
-Sure, enough, Bond and Rusty are overwhelmed and mesmerised by London and the book is self-indulgently entertaining when it follows them on their literary trails in the city, from discovering that it can still be mysterious in Limehouse to meeting, unexpectedly, a legendary but often misunderstood storyteller who had his roots in India itself.
+Sure, enough, Bond and Rusty are overwhelmed and mesmerised by London and the book is self-indulgently entertaining when it follows them on their literary trails in the city, from discovering that it can still be mysterious in Limehouse to the meeting, unexpectedly, a legendary but often misunderstood storyteller who had his roots in India itself.

-His portrait of the city tinged with an unmistakable literary nostalgia.
+His portrait of the city is tinged with an unmistakable literary nostalgia.
 It is also crammed with lovely and revealing asides about the slowly altering socio-cultural landscape of London and England itself.
-There are gay bars in Soho but multiculturalism is still slow to flourish; Londoners prefer to celebrate their Christmas alone while the West Indian immigrants, including one of Rusty’s best friend George, throw up calypso parties, blissfully ignorant of the English preference for quiet and solitude.
+There are gay bars in Soho but multiculturalism is still slow to flourish; Londoners prefer to celebrate their Christmas alone while the West Indian immigrants, including one of Rusty’s best friends George, throw up calypso parties, blissfully ignorant of the English preference for quiet and solitude.
 It is also here that Rusty experiences the brief but nevertheless giddy thrill of a short-lived and guilelessly innocent tryst with the vivacious Ulla who feels out of place in this stiff-upper-lipped city and also is disillusioned yet bemused by the sweet-faced yet insidious malice of his Vietnamese friend Thahn.

 The journey back

 Yet, even as much of London overwhelms and mesmerises him, he cannot quite get India out of his heart and soul.
-Returning to his homeland lends him yet a much coveted chance to rediscover his roots and reacquaint himself with his friends.
+Returning to his homeland lends him yet a much-coveted chance to rediscover his roots and reacquaint himself with his friends.
 The final quarter of the book is thus devoted to these sequences, out of which two deserve special mention.

 Time Stops At Shamli, one of the episodes of the latter half of this narrative collection of adventures, is Rusty’s wistful journey into the sleepy, somnolent town of Shamli where time, living up to the title of this lengthy episode, does stop and for good.
 Bond cuts his protagonist some slack; he forsakes his wanderlust for a while and meets an intriguing and quirky set of lonely characters at a hotel and it also sets the scene for a stirring and painfully romantic reunion with his childhood friend Koki, who is now married to a different life altogether.
 Physical distance, indeed, can be more disparate and more disastrous for love and friendship than they seem in today’s generation of smartphones.